 After the sampling is over, the radioactivity of the filter paper with the collected material on it is measured.
 Knowing the total volume of air sampled, the specific radioactivity of the particulate in the atmosphere may be calculated.

 5.2 Counting

-5.2.1 A typical arrangement used for counting the beta radioactivity of filter paper air samples is shown in Fig, 3.
+5.2.1 A typical arrangement used for counting the beta radioactivity of filter paper air samples is shown in Fig. 3.
 It consists of an end-window Geiger-Muller counter.
 A lead housing for the counter is used in practice (not shown in figure) in order to keep the background count rate low.
 The filter paper sample is kept below the counter soon after the sampling is over.
 When the location of sampling is not near the counting laboratory, however, some delay is involved between the end of sampling and the start of counting, and this should be reported.

 5.2.1.1 Instead of a Geiger-Muller counter as the detector, beta sensitive thin plastic scintillator may also be used.